FileepTrain/Network-Dynamic-Population-Model/README.md

 The covid model is based on the SIRS model, and has a lot of additional features to test different relationships.
 This model also includes SID, and the node is permanently cut off from the network (like when people pass away from COVID).

 These features are focused on 2 main aspects, the disease's properties and the population's response:
-1) disease properties
+1) Disease properties
 - This is probability_of_infection, probability_of_death, infection_duration, and resuceptibility
     - This is the baseline of what the disease will do.

-2) social network reaction
+2) Social network reaction
 - This is shelter, shelter_effectiveness, vaccination_rate, and vaccination_effectiveness.
     - These are measures that will reduce the spread between nodes